Michele Norsa

-Michele Norsa (born August 12, 1948) is an Italian manager who has had various roles of high responsibility in the publishing and fashion industries.
-Since October 2, 2006, he has been the Managing and General Director of Salvatore Ferragamo Italia S.p.A.
+Michele Norsa (born August 12, 1948) is an Italian business executive who has held various roles in the publishing and fashion industries.
+In October 2006, he became the Managing and General Director of Italian luxury goods company, Salvatore Ferragamo Italia S.p.A.
+He held this position for 10 years and left in 2016, however he was brought back again in 2020 to get the company profitable again after the COVID-19 pandemic and stayed until 2021.